dgovil/PySignal/README.md

 * `Signal` is the base implementation of the Signal and can be created on a per instance level.
 * `ClassSignal` is an object that can be created as a class variable and will act like a signal.
     This ensures that all instances of your class will have the signal, but can be managed individually.
-* `SignalFactory` allows you to have a single signal object on your class that can generate signals by name.
+* `SignalFactory` allows you to have a single signal object on your instance that can generate signals by name.
 * `ClassSignalFactory` is the same as a signal factory but lives on the class instead of the instance.

 ## Changelog